2021

 -

-This map presents all layers corresponding to "Marine fishing" activities in the Atlantic area.
-For more information about this NACE code : https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_NOM_DTL_VIEW&StrNom=NACE_REV2&StrLanguageCode=EN&IntPcKey=18508244&IntKey=18508274&StrLayoutCode=HIERARCHIC&IntCurrentPage=1 Indicators collected are : Business indicators per country
+This map presents all layers corresponding to "Cargo handling" activities in the Atlantic area.
+For more information about this NACE code : https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_NOM_DTL_VIEW&StrNom=NACE_REV2&StrLanguageCode=EN&IntPcKey=18513344&IntKey=18513464&StrLayoutCode=HIERARCHIC&IntCurrentPage=1 Indicators collected are : Number of persons employed and number of employees in full time equivalent units per NUTS 3 unit of the Atlantic Area

 -